Studio 39 Salon: Kansas City’s Original Blonde Specialist Salon

 Gemy Chiarizio

-The universal natural color scale is 1-10.
-When formulating platinum, we refer to it as 11 or 12 because it is not a “natural” hair color.
+The universal natural color scale is 1-10 but platinum is we called an 11 or 12 because it is not a “natural” hair color.
 Platinum is devoid of pigment which is why it reflects the most amount of light.
-When a guest wants to see a color look that has tones ranging from 9-12, we suggest global blonde because that is the best way to obtain blonde and platinum together
+When a guest wants to see a color look that has tones ranging from 9-12, we suggest global blonde because that is the only way obtain blonde and platinum together

 Even if a guest wants a “natural looking blonde” we may use global blonde.
-All hair has darker color in the nape, but elevating color simultaneously means darker areas like the nape will lighten, yet still be dark enough to create color dimension.
+All hair has darker color in the nape and throughout.
+Natural dimension means doing a full bleach out will also give you all over dimensional blonde because of varying tones and depth.

 Color Planning is a skill in itself.

-While that may seem like a bold statement, it’s true.
-We’ve seen the results from poor color planning or a one sided approach elsewhere many times.
-If a salon doesn’t require a consultation in advance, be cautious.
+That may seem like a bold statement, but it’s true.
+We’ve seen the results from poor color planning many times.
+If a salon doesn’t require a consultation in advance for global blonde, be cautious.
 Pictures of work are great, but every head of hair is unique.
-A face to face conversation with a colorist is still the best way to avoid a color correction later.
+A face to face conversation with a colorist is how you avoid a color correction later.

 global-blonde-before-and-after